 Threads as an emerging UGC source

-What Threads offers as a UGC source
+What does Threads offer as a UGC source?

-- Monitor it, watch for mentions and discussion of your brand and products.
+- Monitor it: watch for mentions and discussion of your brand and products.

-- Engage authentically, a young platform rewards genuine presence over broadcasting.
+- Engage authentically: a young platform rewards genuine presence over broadcasting.

 Sources & notes